 READ MORE: Could Labour take ‘non-battleground’ Tory seats across the South West?

-This battle to be the main local opposition to the Tories has seen the constituency turn into on of the few three-way contests in England this general election.
+This battle to be the main local opposition to the Tories has seen the constituency turn into one of the few three-way contests in England this general election.

-But while Labour has the advantage of previously having held the seat and a Labour led-council in the area, the party is still facing some critical challenges in getting the message through.
+But even though Labour has the advantage of previously having held the seat and a Labour led-council in the area, the party is still facing some critical challenges in getting the message through.

 The area is home to a number of independent schools, and Stringer conceded that Labour’s plan to remove the VAT exemption on private school fees has come up on the doorstep.

-The Liberal Democrats, on the other hand, have not echoed this pledge.
+The Liberal Democrats have not echoed this pledge.

 But she added: “People understand that state schools are really under pressure, and some of the parents themselves are under pressure.